 Joseph A. Walker was a Chief Research Pilot at the NASA Dryden Flight Research Center during the mid-1960s.
 He joined the NACA in March 1945, and served as project pilot at the Edwards flight research facility on such pioneering research projects as the D-558-1, D-558-2, X-1, X-3, X-4, X-5, and the X-15.
 He also flew programs involving the F-100, F-101, F-102, F-104, and the B-47.

 Walker made the first NASA X-15 flight on March 25, 1960.
 He flew the research aircraft 24 times and achieved its fastest speed and highest altitude.
 He attained a speed of 4,104 mph (Mach 5.92) during a flight on June 27, 1962, and reached an altitude of 354,300 feet on August 22, 1963 (his last X-15 flight).

 He was the first man to pilot the Lunar Landing Research Vehicle (LLRV) that was used to develop piloting and operational techniques for lunar landings.

-Walker was born February 20, 1921, in Washington, Pa.
-He lived there until graduating from Washington and Jefferson College in 1942, with a B.A. degree in Physics.
+Walker graduated from Washington and Jefferson College in 1942, with a B.A. degree in physics.
 During World War II he flew P-38 fighters for the Air Force, earning the Distinguished Flying Cross and the Air Medal with Seven Oak Clusters.

 He was a charter member of the Society of Experimental Test Pilots, and one of the first to be designated a Fellow.
 He was fatally injured on June 8, 1966, in a mid-air collision between an F-104 he was piloting and the XB-70.